Henry II of England: Economy and finance

-Later reign (1162–1175)
+Middle years (1162–1175)

 Developments in France

 Long-running tensions between Henry and Louis VII continued during the 1160s, the French king slowly becoming more vigorous in opposing Henry's increasing power in Europe.
 In 1160 Louis strengthened his alliances in central France with the Count of Champagne and Odo II, Duke of Burgundy.
 Three years later the new Count of Flanders, Philip, concerned about Henry's growing power, openly allied himself with the French king.
 Louis's wife Adèle gave birth to a male heir, Philip Augustus, in 1165, and Louis was more confident of his own position than for many years previously.
 As a result, relations between Henry and Louis deteriorated again in the mid-1160s.

 Meanwhile, Henry had begun to alter his policy of indirect rule in Brittany and started to exert more direct control.
-In 1164 he intervened to seize lands along the border of Brittany and Normandy, and in 1166 invaded Brittany to punish the local barons.
-Henry then forced Conan III to abdicate as duke and to give Brittany to his daughter Constance; Constance was handed over and betrothed to Henry's son Geoffrey.
-This arrangement was quite unusual under medieval law, as Conan might have had sons who could have legitimately inherited the duchy.
+In 1164 he intervened to seize lands along the border of Brittany and Normandy and in 1166 invaded Brittany to punish the local barons.
+Henry then forced Conan IV to abdicate as duke and to give Brittany to his daughter Constance, who was handed over and betrothed to Henry's son Geoffrey.
+This arrangement was quite unusual under medieval law as Conan might have had sons who could have legitimately inherited the duchy.
 Elsewhere in France, Henry attempted to seize the Auvergne, much to the anger of the French king.
-Further south Henry continued to apply pressure on Raymond of Toulouse: the King campaigned there personally in 1161, sent the Archbishop of Bordeaux against Raymond in 1164 and encouraged Alfonso II of Aragon in his attacks.
-In 1165 Raymond divorced Louis's sister and attempted to ally himself with Henry instead.
+Further south, Henry continued to apply pressure on Raymond of Toulouse.
+He campaigned there personally in 1161 and sent his allies Alfonso II of Aragon and the Archbishop of Bordeaux against Raymond in 1164.
+In 1165, Raymond divorced Louis's sister and possibly pursued an alliance with Henry instead.

 These growing tensions between Henry and Louis finally spilled over into open war in 1167, triggered by a trivial argument over how money destined for the Crusader states of the Levant should be collected.
-Louis allied himself with the Welsh, Scots and Bretons, and attacked Normandy.
+Louis allied himself with the Welsh, Scots, and Bretons, and attacked Normandy.
 Henry responded by attacking Chaumont-sur-Epte, where Louis kept his main military arsenal, burning the town to the ground and forcing Louis to abandon his allies and make a private truce.
 Henry was then free to move against the rebel barons in Brittany, where feelings about his seizure of the duchy were still running high.